QBiz Leads AI

 Are patients really choosing a dentist this way, or is this overblown?

 It is a fair challenge, because plenty of "the future is here" marketing is overblown.
-The honest answer is that the trend is real and measurable, and that healthcare is one of the areas it has reached fastest, but that it has not replaced every other route to a dentist and nobody should claim it has.
+The straight answer is that the trend is real and measurable, and that healthcare is one of the areas it has reached fastest, but that it has not replaced every other route to a dentist and nobody should claim it has.

 Start with trust, because using a tool and trusting it for a health decision are different things.
-A 2025 report from rater8, a healthcare reputation firm, found that about one-third of patients now trust AI-generated search results as much as they trust Google, nearly one in five trust AI results more than Google, and only 11% are outright sceptical of them; the same report found that 25% of patients began using voice assistants to research providers in 2025 (rater8, 2025).
-Read those together and the picture is not a fringe of early adopters.
-It is a large share of ordinary patients treating an AI answer about a provider as at least as credible as the search results they have relied on for years.
+A 2025 report from rater8, a healthcare reputation firm, found that about one-third of patients now trust AI-generated search results as much as they trust Google, nearly one in five trust AI results more than Google, and only 11% are outright sceptical of them; the same report found that 25% of patients began using voice assistants to research providers in 2025 (rater8, 2025)[2].

 Broader health data points the same way.
 A KFF Tracking Poll in 2025 found that about a third (32%) of US adults have turned to AI for health information or advice, including 29% who used it for their physical health specifically (KFF, 2025)[3].
 KFF is a non-partisan health research body rather than a firm selling visibility services, which is precisely why the figure carries weight where a vendor survey would not.

-Two honest caveats keep this in proportion.
+Two important caveats keep this in proportion.
 First, the headline figures above are US data; UK adoption is following the same direction, but a careful owner should treat the exact percentages as the trend rather than as a local measurement.
 Second, none of this means the phone-book habits are gone.
 Plenty of patients still ask a friend, scroll Google, or walk past your sign.
-The point is not that AI has won.
-It is that a real and growing share of patients now form their shortlist inside an AI answer, and a practice that is invisible there is invisible to all of them.
-For more on what those patients are actually typing and how a model turns it into a shortlist, our recommended-by-ChatGPT guide goes deeper.

 Why doesn't my Google ranking, or my 400 reviews, get me into AI answers?